Civil Rights & Constitutional Law

 Chandra Law is using R.C.
 2307.60 to help whistleblower Rebecca Buddenberg, a health administrator, sue her ex-boss, former Geauga County public health commissioner Robert Weisdack.
 Ms. Buddenberg’s federal lawsuit, which include claims for First Amendment retaliation and Title VII retaliation, assert that Weisdack unlawfully retaliated against Buddenberg after she alleged unequal pay practices and potential ethical misconduct by Weisdack in steering contracts to himself.
 Weisdack's lawyers tried to eviscerate R.C.
 2307.60 by arguing—contrary to the statute’s plain language—that only crime victims whose perpetrators have been convicted may sue for civil damages those who harmed them with criminal acts.

 Such an unwarranted change in the law would have prevented many crime victims from even getting near a civil courtroom, because they’d have been subject to the whim of prosecutors, judges, plea bargains, and criminal-trial juries.
-The case pitted pitted powerful, special insurance-industry and defense-bar interests against undermine crime victims’ fundamental rights).
+The case pitted powerful, special insurance-industry and defense-bar interests against crime victims.
 (Chandra Law managing partner Subodh Chandra argued the case before the Ohio Supreme Court—WATCH video of the oral arguments here.)

 When we are drafting a civil complaint or a demand letter for our clients, we always pour through the criminal code searching for additional claims that can be imported into the civil complaint as civil-action-for-damages-for-criminal-acts claims.
 One advantage of adding these claims is being able to refer, throughout the civil proceedings, to criminal acts and statutes, which paints defendants—accurately—in the bad light they deserve.
 It really puts defendants on the defensive.
 Another advantage is that Revised Code Section 2307.60 provides an alternative route to collect damages.
 And just as often these claims befuddle and shock defense lawyers in insurers, many of whom have never seen them.